JMW NATURES IMAGES

 Queen Angel

-When using a flash unit for underwater photography, the intensity of the strobe will light up suspended particles and ruin your image.
-The divemaster reluctantly agreed knowing a bit about underwater photography but said that we had to keep the group insight and come up with at least 500 psi. of air in our tanks when we hit the surface.
+When using a flash unit for underwater photography, the intensity of the strobe will light up suspended particles in the water and ruin your image.
+Your image would look as though it is snowing.
+The divemaster reluctantly agreed knowing a bit about underwater photography, but said that we had to keep the group insight and come up with at least 500 psi. of air in our tanks when we hit the surface.
 This means that you have to start up to the surface at 800 psi.
-Larger tanks hold about 3200 psi of compressed air and will last a novice about 20 to 25 minutes and a seasoned diver, maybe about 40 to 45 minutes.
-We agreed and threw most of our stuff overboard and put everything on while sitting on the white sandy bottom which is much easier than dealing with a narrow boat and 30 other people falling over each other.
-For the most part, you are diving with first-time scuba divers and or non-seasoned divers at best.
+Larger tanks hold about 3200 psi of compressed air and will last a novice about 20 to 25 minutes and a experienced diver, maybe about 40 minutes.
+Both Dan and I well very well seasoned, which meant that we could get approximately another 15 minutes.
+We agreed and threw most of our stuff overboard.
+I find it much easier to put my diver gear on while sitting on the white sandy bottom.
+This is much easier than dealing with a narrow boat and 30 other people falling over each other.
+For the most part, you are diving with first-time scuba divers and or non-seasoned divers at best on these kind of dives.

 Royal Gramma

-The first dive that morning went well we thought, except when we came up and got on the surface and started up the ladder to get in the boat the divemaster rushed over and immediately looked at my pressure gauge thinking he was going to catch us with less than 500 psi of air.
+The first dive that morning went well, we thought.
+When we came up on the surface and started up the ladder to get in the boat, the divemaster rushed over and immediately looked at my pressure gauge.
+He was thinking he was going to catch us with less than 500 psi of air.
 He just shook his head in disbelief that I had over 800 psi and Dan had 600 or 700 psi.
-We came up using Dan’s tank pressure as a guide as I had more scuba diving experience than that of Dan.
+We came up using Dan’s tank pressure gauge as a guide, as I had a little more scuba diving experience than he.
 The divemaster told me that everyone had been back up, gear packed up, and they had been waiting for over 25 minutes for us to come up.
 I just reminded him of the word “Well Seasoned”.
 I know that the first group of novice divers probably were starting up at the 25-minute mark, followed by the second group about 5 minutes later.
-I don’t believe we stayed down for over an hour at that depth, but we very well could have.
+I didn’t believe that we stayed down for nearly an hour at that depth, but we very well could have.

 Pink Sponge

 I managed to get some nice images of Queen and French Angels and some other colorful fish and corals on the first dive.
 We then went to a beach for a grilled fish shore lunch and a little rest before the afternoon shallow dive of 50 to 55 feet.
 I told that same divemaster the same story as before.
 I just said “Seasoned” and the head divemaster just shrugged his shoulders and kinda waved his arm.
 This time we waited until everyone else got into the water and then we went over the side.
+This would give the group a little head start on time.
 The bottom of the La Rosa Reef was OK.
-It has a much flatter sea bottom and nothing like the towering pillars of corals as that of Palencar Reef.
+It has a much flatter sea bottom and nothing like the towering pillars of corals, as that of Palencar Reef.
 However, the water was still gin clear.
 The group moved ahead of us and Dan and I moved along behind them.
 Dan’s camera was set up to shoot basically in macro mode.
-I set his camera up with a screw-on close-up lens filter with a short straight wire attached to the bottom of the camera housing.
+I set his camera up with a screw-on close-up lens filter which is inside of a plastic camera housing.
+It had a short straight wire attached to the bottom of the camera housing.
 The distance was set for the correct focus of the camera’s lens and subject location.
 All he had to do was move the camera forward until that wire was just about to touch the subject.
 It was very effective and easy to use.
 Dan was not a photographer but he wanted to get some underwater photographs.

 Dan Diving the Wall

-Well, I knew I had plenty of air in the tank and since we had just gotten down on the bottom…so I made the shot.
-I looked at my pressure gauge which was rapidly falling and quickly swam over to Dan.
-Dan’s eyes looked like dinner plates when he saw what I was going through.
+I knew I had plenty of air in the tank, since we had just gotten down on the bottom…so I made the shot.
+I looked at my pressure gauge, which was rapidly falling and quickly swam over to Dan.
+I grabbed his arm and Dan’s eyes looked like dinner plates when he saw what I was going through.
 I motioned up and we went up to the surface.
 Our boat was not in sight but another boat was close by and so we swam over to it and explained what had happened.
-The captain motioned us aboard and called our boat to say we were aboard his boat due to a mishap.
-I had only been down maybe less than 10 minutes when the malfunction occurs and by the time Dan and I surfaced I had less than 500 psi left in my tank.
+The captain motioned us aboard and called our boat to say we were aboard his boat due to a dive tank malfunction.
+I had only been down maybe less than 10 minutes when the malfunction occurred, and by the time Dan and I surfaced I had less than 500 psi left in my tank.

-Now… I had just rebuilt my 2 dive regulators before leaving on this trip and now I’m down one regulator…not to worry??
-On the second day, we repeated our departure from the boat the same as the day before….one deep dive and one shallower dive.
-On the second shallow dive of the day, I went over the side with the tank in my arms.
-I put the regulator in my mouth and swam down to put the tank and weight belt on once sitting on the bottom.
-I got my camera and was about to swim towards where Dan was waiting when this regulator kept free-flowing air but not at 300 PSI this time, but still a nuisance.
-It would stop and start free flow air and I was not going to trust it, so back up the both of us went.
+Now, I had just rebuilt my 2 dive regulators before leaving on this trip and now I’m down one regulator…not to worry??
+On the second day, we repeated our departure from the boat the same as the day before….one deep dive in the morning and one shallower dive in the afternoon.
+On the second shallow dive of the day, I went over the side with the tank in my arms, I put the regulator in my mouth and swam down to put the tank and weight belt on once I was sitting on the bottom.
+I got my camera and was about to swim towards where Dan was waiting, when this regulator kept free-flowing air.
+However, not at 300 PSI this time, but still a nuisance.
+It would stop and then start free flowing air, and I was not going to trust it.
+I didn't want to experience another episode as the day before.
+So back up the both of us went to our boat.
 2 days…2 dives and now 2 faulty regulators.
-So that night I took the best parts of each regulator and with some spare parts that I brought along I rebuilt another regulator, the last of the lot.
-Thankfully my repair work held up the rest of the trip with no more air issues.
+So that nigh, I took the best parts of each regulators and with some spare parts that Dan and I brought along, I rebuilt another regulator... the last of the lot.
+Thankfully my repair work held up the rest of the trip with no more air pressure issues.
 But there would be more issues.
 There always are.

 Yellow Sponges

 Somewhere around day 4 or 5 Dan and I decided to extend our stay to take the ferry-boat over to the mainland of Mexico and go visit the Mayan temple, Tulum on the ocean.
 The next morning we went to the airline office in town to extend an extra day and change the departure flight.
-Later that day we just did the afternoon dive.
-After getting back, I was in the shower with my cut off jeans on, which I ware when diving, I was washing my dive gear and felt this paper in my back pocket…it was our new plane tickets.
+I put the airline tickets in my back pocket.
+Later that day, we dove just the afternoon dive.
+After getting back, I was in the shower with my cut off jeans on which I ware when diving, I was washing my dive gear and felt this paper in my back pocket…it was our new plane tickets.
 I had just folder them up and put them in my back pocket earlier that morning.
 Since we had already dropped off our dive gear at the boat before exchanging the airline tickets there was no need to go to the hotel.
-We went to an early light lunch and then to the docks.
+We went to an early light lunch and then to the docks for our afternoon dive.
 Those tickets made that afternoon dive down to 60 feet.
 Well, that was a real hoot let me tell you, as the next morning I was in for a real treat.

 I didn’t want to try and unfold the tickets for fear they would tear, so I placed them over the AC vent hoping they would dry out by the next morning.
 Back to the ticket agency we went the next morning and I asked the agent behind the counter if he spoke American…he kinda jesters and said NO!
-I turned to Dan and said that’s just great how are we going to communicate and explain our dilemma to this man?.
-The man said…in perfect English…” I speak the Queens English Sir”.
+I turned to Dan and said that’s just great, how are we going to communicate and explain our dilemma to this man?.
+The man then said…in perfect English…” I speak the Queens English Sir”.
 Talk about feeling a bit uncomfortable.
+Well, I explained in my best "Southern Dixie Florida Cracker draw", about the slight mishap with our plane ticket that went diving the day before.
+I took the tickets and handed them to him.
+They had dried out and I said that I didn't want to try to unfold them.
+I n my mind, I wanted him to unfold then and in case he damaged them he would have to replace them.
+He said something like, Good Lord", just when I thought that I have seen just about everything, in a stiff British accent.
+He managed to get the tickets opened and said that he could still read everything and that there should be no problems at the airport.

 Jack Knife Fish

-The ferry boat trip over to the Mexican mainland went OK.
-So now, Dan is 6ft 4 and I am 5ft.9, and every Mayan Native that we encountered on this trip was about 4ft 2, so to say we had some strange looks was an understatement.
+The ferry boat trip the following morning over to the Mexican mainland went OK.
+So now, Dan is 6 ft 4 and I am 5 ft.9, and every Mayan Native that we encountered on this trip was about 4 ft 2.
+So to say we had some strange looks was an understatement.
 Once across the pond, we boarded a bus to take us south down to the Mayan temple.
 Good roads in Mexico are nearly non-existent.
-When out in the backcountry they are dirt and are very narrow.
-Narrow is a very loose term here.
+When out in the backcountry they are dirt and are very narrow...narrow is a very loose term here.
 So passing another vehicle was…well, harrowing at best.
 Let's just say our driver was well versed in using his bus horn.

 Yellowhead Jawfish